jesperkha/Fizz/README.md

 #### Or you can clone the repo and:

-- build an executable with `build.bat`
+- build an executable with `build.sh`
 - or run with `go run . [filename]`

 <br>